Fall2018ComputerSystems/classRepo/EC_Assignment/README.md

 <img align="center" src="https://cdn.programiz.com/sites/tutorial2program/files/graph-bfs-step-5.jpg" width="600px" alt="picture">

-Since the queue is empty, we have completed the Depth First Traversal of the graph
+Since the queue is empty, we have completed the Depth First Traversal of the graph.

-# Task 1: Single Source Shortest Path
+# Task 1: Single Source Shortest Path (If you do the assignment, you must do Task 1)
-You are given a source node, find the shortest path from the source node 5 to rest of the nodes.
-Print out the path length from the source node to all the nodes (assume the edge cost is 1 for all edges).  print out the path in an distance ordered list of “(node, distance from source)” pairs separated by commas.
+You are given a source node, 5, find the shortest path from the source node to rest of the nodes using BFS.
+Print out the path length from the source node to all the nodes (assume the edge cost is 1 for all edges).
+Print out the path as a distance ordered list of “(node, distance from source)” pairs separated by commas.
 For the example above, the list for source 0 would be: (0, 0), (1, 1), (2, 1), (3, 1), (4, 2).

 BFS gives you the shortest path from one node to all the other connected nodes.
 You will need to augment the algorithm above to record the path length ( # of levels) to each node you touch.